-Eating through a neighbourhood is one of the best ways to explore it, in my opinion, and food tour specialists Eating London promise a whirlwind experience through the city’s most vibrant pockets of gastronomic brilliance.
-Explore the East End and its melting pot of Jewish, Bangladeshi and French cultures or try the Twilight Soho Food Tour to sample Peruvian, Italian and Lebanese cuisines.
+Eating through a neighbourhood is one of the best ways to explore it, in my opinion, and there are plenty of food tours operating around London that promise a whirlwind experience through the city’s most vibrant pockets of gastronomic brilliance.
+Explore the East End and its melting pot of Jewish, Bangladeshi and French cultures or try the Twilight Soho Food Tour with Eating London to sample Peruvian, Italian and Lebanese cuisines; or sample traditional English food, including clotted cream, fish and chips and Scotch eggs with London Food Tours.
 Tickets cost £50-75pp.
 GOOD FOR GROUPS.

 Become a wok star